 - 1. Water Treatment Plant such as Portable Water Plant, Desalination Plant and Demineralization Plant - 2.
 Wastewater Treatment Plant and Wastewater Recycle Plant - 3.
 Solid Waste Treatment Plant - 4.
 Waste to Energy

-The company's vision and mission are reviewed annually with review and approval from the company's Board of Directors No. 2/2016 on 24 February 2016.
-And No. 2/2017 on 24 February 2017.
+The company's vision and mission are reviewed annually with review and approval from the company's Board of Directors No. 4/2018 on 23 February 2018.

 Vision